 I have spent most of my life in the South East, US.
 I was born in Tennessee and raised in Charlotte, NC.
 After high school I attended the University of Richmond where I studied international relations and spent semesters abroad in Berlin and Krakow, Poland.
 After graduation I moved to Brooklyn where I lived for 6 years before returning to Richmond to earn my medical degree at Virginia Commonwealth University.
-During this time I met my husband and had two beautiful children, Lyle and Allie.

 I was drawn to family medicine because of the relationship between family physician and patient.
 Family physicians take care of patients during good times and bad, and they act as a point person in a complicated healthcare system.
 My particular medical interests include chronic disease management, geriatric medicine and women’s health.
 During medical school I devoted extra time to studying new models of care for elderly patients and those with chronic diseases.
+Having enjoyed the Seattle area during residency, my family and I have decided to stay.
+I have joined the Fairwood Clinic with Valley for my practice.

 In my spare time, I like to explore local attractions.
 My family is always out and about at parks, markets and museums.
 I also love to travel abroad.
 My favorite place that I have visited thus far is Kerala, India.
 I look forward to traveling with my family in the future and my next dream vacation is to visit Tokyo for the 2020 Olympics.